ArnabSaga/Backend-Basic-MRNE/README.md

-# Backend and Full-Stack Basics with Express and Mongoose
+# Backend and Full-Stack Basics with Express and MongoDB

 This repository contains code and examples from a series of lectures designed to introduce backend and full-stack development concepts.